 Learn how to set up team selective sync, a feature that allows admins to create a default sync setting for team folders.

-Create, share, and keep your team on the same page with the added benefit of admin controls in Dropbox Paper.
-Manage team-wide settings for Paper such as:
+Keep your team on the same page with admin controls for Dropbox Paper.

 Working with our partners, we're powering a new era of collaboration.
 The robust Dropbox API is used by hundreds of third parties to develop applications that work seamlessly with Dropbox.
 From Google, Microsoft, and Adobe to Zoom, Slack, and Salesforce (among others), there’s likely a Dropbox integration to help your team stay in flow and avoid switching between tools.
-Connect third-party apps to your team’s business Dropbox accounts.
+Connect third-party apps to your team’s Dropbox Business accounts.